-A. Attendance Monitoring Procedures
+Appendix 1 - Attendance Monitoring Procedures

-Statement of intent
+1.0 Statement of intent

-The law entitles every child of compulsory school age to an efficient, full-time education suitable to their age, aptitude, and any special educational need they may have.
-It is the legal responsibility of every parent to make sure their child receives that education either by attendance at a school or by education elsewhere.

-Where parents decide to have their child registered at school, they have an additional legal duty to ensure their child attends that school regularly.
-This means their child must attend every day that the school is open, except in a small number of allowable circumstances such as being too ill to attend or being given permission for an absence, in advance, from the school.

-St Mary's CE Primary School believes that to facilitate teaching and learning, good attendance is essential.
-Pupils cannot achieve their full potential if they do not regularly attend school.

-We understand that barriers to attendance are complex, and that some pupils find it harder than others to attend school; therefore, we will continue to prioritise cultivating a safe and supportive environment at school, as well as strong and trusting relationships with pupils and parents.

-We take a whole-school approach to securing good attendance and recognise the impact that our efforts in other areas - such as the curriculum, behaviour standards, bullying, SEND support, pastoral support, and the effective use of resources such as pupil premium - can have on improving pupil attendance.

-We are committed to:

-- Promoting and modelling high attendance and its benefits. - Ensuring equality and fairness for all. - Ensuring this attendance policy is clear and easily understood by staff, pupils, and parents. - Intervening early and working with other agencies to ensure the health and safety of our pupils. - Building strong relationships with families to overcome barriers to attendance. - Working collaboratively with other schools in the area, as well as other agencies. - Ensuring parents follow the framework set in Section 7 of the Education Act 1996, which states that the parent of every child of compulsory school age shall cause them to receive efficient full-time education suitable to their age, ability, and aptitude, and to any SEND they may have, either by regular attendance at school or otherwise. - Ensuring our attendance policy is clear and easily understood by all staff, parents, and pupils. - Regularly monitoring and analysing attendance and absence data to identify pupils, groups of pupils or cohorts that require more support.

-The school has appointed a senior member of the leadership team to be responsible for attendance.
-The Attendance Lead is Mrs J Woolley and can be contacted via admin@st-marys-tetbury.gloucs.sch.uk.

-Staff, and parents will be expected to contact the Attendance Lead for queries or concerns about attendance.
+- 1.1 The law entitles every child of compulsory school age to an efficient, full-time education suitable to their age, aptitude, and any special educational need they may have.
+It is the legal responsibility of every parent to make sure their child receives that education either by attendance at a school or by education elsewhere. - 1.2 Where parents decide to have their child registered at school, they have an additional legal duty to ensure their child attends that school regularly.
+This means their child must attend every day that the school is open, except in a small number of allowable circumstances such as being too ill to attend or being given permission for an absence, in advance, from the school. - 1.3 St Mary's CofE Primary School believes that to facilitate teaching and learning, good attendance is essential.
+Pupils cannot achieve their full potential if they do not regularly attend school. - 1.4 We understand that barriers to attendance are complex, and that some pupils find it harder than others to attend school; therefore, we will continue to prioritise cultivating a safe and supportive environment at school, as well as strong and trusting relationships with pupils and parents. - 1.5 We take a whole-school approach to securing good attendance and recognise the impact that our efforts in other areas such as the curriculum, behaviour standards, bullying, SEND support, pastoral support, and the effective use of resources such as pupil premium can have on improving pupil attendance. - 1.6 We are committed to: - Promoting and modelling high attendance and its benefits. - Ensuring equality and fairness for all. - Ensuring this attendance policy is clear and easily understood by staff, pupils, and parents. - Intervening early and working with other agencies to ensure the health and safety of our pupils. - Building strong relationships with families to overcome barriers to attendance. - Working collaboratively with other schools in the area, as well as other agencies. - Ensuring parents follow the framework set in Section 7 of the Education Act 1996, which states that the parent of every child of compulsory school age shall cause them to receive efficient full-time education suitable to their age, ability, and aptitude, and to any SEND they may have, either by regular attendance at school or otherwise. - Ensuring our attendance policy is clear and easily understood by all staff, parents, and pupils. - Regularly monitoring and analysing attendance and absence data to identify pupils, groups of pupils or cohorts that require more support. - 1.7 The school has appointed a senior member of the leadership team to be responsible for attendance.
+The Attendance Champion is Mrs Calabria and can be contacted via HCalabria@st-marys.dgat.org.uk - 1.8 Staff, and parents will be expected to contact the Attendance Champion for queries or concerns about attendance.

-When reporting daily absence in line with the schools process for this, the member of staff in the school office to contact is Mrs Sarah Howe or Mrs Brenda Freeman .
-They can be contacted via admin@st-marys-tetbury.gloucs.sch.uk.
+1.9 When reporting daily absence in line with the school's process for this, the member of staff in the school office to contact is Mrs Freeman They can be contacted via admin@st-marys.dgat.org.uk or BFreeman@st-marys.dgat.org.uk

-I. Legal framework
+2.0 Legal framework